 No, the City does not control lake or pond levels.
 Water levels fluctuate due to rain, snowmelt, drought and evaporation.
 Underground storm water pipes carry storm water runoff into and out of lakes and ponds.
 However the storm water system is passive, which means that there are no control structures (such as gates) to control the flow of water through the system.

+Alimagnet Park has a seven-acre off-leash dog park that includes a walking trail, open grass area, picnic tables/shelters, benches, waste bags/trash containers and more.
+Alimagnet Dog Park can be accessed year-round.
 During warm weather months dog owners may use outdoor ice rinks at North River Hills, Northview, Paha Sapa, Red Oak, South River Hills, Terrace Oaks East, Timberland, Vista View, Highland Forest, and Knob Hill Park as an off-leash area.
 The rink gates must be kept closed and owners must clean up after their pets.
-Find a Park

 The City of Burnsville offers community gardens for Burnsville residents at Neill Park and Wolk Park.
 Plots are available for use from May through late October (weather permitting).
 The registration period for plots is February 1 - March 1.
 Details about the community gardens is posted on the Parks & Recreation page from mid-January through mid-March.

 For permanent signs contact Sarah Arnold at 952-895-4455 or by emailing firstname.lastname@example.org.

 Fingerprinting services are also available through the Apple Valley Police Department, Lakeville Police Department and Dakota County Sheriff's office.